 I’ve been working on a new solo album and soon it will finally be released.

 I say finally because the process started what already seems quite long ago, in 2015.
 My biggest inspiration for these songs were human faces in the many often fairly short cinematic moments we experience in daily life.
 It’s magical how a little moment can have such a strong message be it with or without words.
-Also an inspiration was music by composer Max Richter and the atmosphere his music with the other elements created in The Leftovers.
 For me an inspiration can be something you might clearly hear in my work or it can be something not so audible that has helped me in the process, in this case both and more.

 In autumn 2015 I had a vision what to create and I composed some 20 songs in about two weeks in my studio in Helsinki, half of the songs were what I wanted and half was trash but the failed songs are also very important for the process, as the old wisdom says, if you don’t make mistakes you’re not trying hard enough.
 I composed these songs on piano as I felt it’s a better tool to work on the chords and on the combination of chords, melody and bass.